-(Note: application deadline has passed.)
-The economic impacts of COVID-19 have been felt by businesses across the country and here at home.
-Businesses, including nonprofits and women-and minority-owned busineses, are a vital part of the Boulder community.
-The city has dedicated part of its federal CARES Act funding to create a $675,000 competitive grant opportunity for small, local businesses and nonprofits as they continue to navigate the impacts of the COVID-19 pandemic.
-The city retained Colorado Enterprise Fund (CEF), a nonprofit community development financial institution, to administer the funding of these small business grants.
+The city dedicated part of its federal CARES Act funding to create a $675,000 competitive grant opportunity for small, local businesses and nonprofits as they continue to navigate the impacts of the COVID-19 pandemic.
 The program was open to Boulder-based businesses and nonprofits with 100 or fewer employees that met other eligibility criteria.
-Grant applications were accepted from Monday, Aug.
-31 to Friday, Sept.
-11 and applicants will be notified of the status of their applications by early October.
+Grant applications were accepted from Aug.
+31 to Sept.
+11 and applicants were notified of the status of their application in early October.

 - Boulder SBDC – answers to questions about impacts of COVID-19 and resources that may help including SBA low-interest loans and others

 - Downtown Boulder Partnership - #Love the Local